nm-l2tp/NetworkManager-l2tp/README.md

     journalctl --unit=NetworkManager

+For later versions of Fedora, libreswan logging goes to `/var/log/pluto.log`.

 For non-Systemd based Linux distributions, view the appropriate system log file which is most likely located under `/var/log/`.